 3 charged with helping fugitive before officer's killing

-This undated photo provided by the Orlando Police Department shows Markeith Loyd.
 Loyd is wanted for killing an Orlando police officer outside a Wal-Mart in Orlando, Fla., Monday, Jan.
-9, 2017.
+9, 2017. .
+Tricia Dennis and Orlando city commissioner Regina Hill, far left, pay their respects at a makeshift memorial to honor an Orlando police sergeant killed Monday at the parking lot of a Wal-Mart store and an Orange ...
+ORLANDO, Fla.

 Add your comments below